Typing Tensor Calculus in 2-Categories (I): Typing tensors in 2-categories: 2-categorical case

 The reader should not be surprized by the tensor sign between projection and injection $p_k \otimes i_{k^\prime}$.
 This convention agrees with our knowledge of tensors calculus in algebra.
 The horizontal composition of 2-morphisms is similar to 1-morphisms composition.

 The vertical composition is obtained first by Hadamard product or entry-wise matrix multiplication, and then by usual matrix multiplication between corresponding terms.
-Consider 2-morphisms $f \xRightarrow{\theta} g \xRightarrow{\xi}q$, note that $f, g, q$ all have the same source and target; so the same orders, i.e. order = $m\times n$.
+Consider 2-morphisms $f \xRightarrow{\theta} g \xRightarrow{\xi}q$, note that $f, g, q$ all have the same source and target;

+so the same orders, i.e. order = $m\times n$.
 To do Hadamard product, we need to apply 1-morphism projections and injections $p_k \theta i_j = \theta_j^k$ and $p_k \xi i_j = \xi_j^k$.
 Then the vertical composition of $\theta$ and $\xi$ is obtained by matrix multiplication of corresponding entries.
-The $\sum$ sign here is the monoid addition.
+The $\sum$ sign here is the addition of 2-morphism.

 We summarize the content of this section in an example in \vect.
 Consider 1- and 2-morphisms in the following figure:

 We write 1-morphisms as matrices of orders 2 × 3 and 1 × 2.
 Orders of 1-morphisms are specified by the number of objects in the target times the number of objects in the source.